False Information Online

 In 2018, they contributed to a White Paper for the European Commission to shape research agenda (H2020, FP9) on Opinion Forming in the Digital Age: Fake News, Echo Chambers & Populism.

-Across 2017, they made numerous submissions to the UK Parliament’s Fake News Inquiry, focussing on solutions to fake news.
+Across 2017-19, they made numerous submissions to the UK Parliament’s Fake News Inquiry, focussing on solutions to fake news.
 Two written submissions are Fake News: Media Economics and Emotional Button-Pushing; and Summary And Analysis Of All Written Submissions On How To Combat Fake News (Up To April 2017).
-One (authored by Bakir, Miller, Robinson and Simpson) is on Fake News: A Framework for Detecting and Avoiding Propaganda.
+Another (authored by Bakir, Miller, Robinson and Simpson) is on Fake News: A Framework for Detecting and Avoiding Propaganda.

 In 2018, Vian Bakir and Andrew McStay were invited to give evidence on misinformation and user targeting to the UK Parliament’s Fake News Inquiry.
 Vian told a panel of 11 MPs about the many democratic problems with online ‘filter bubbles’.
 Vian also pointed out that politicians themselves are responsible for a significant portion of deception online, and should do more to prevent fake news at source.
 Televised coverage of the 1.5 hr Fake News panel generated worldwide press coverage. (e.g. AOL).